AI Use Cases/Logistics

 Automated Workflow Execution

 Your deal desk now operates at dispatch speed.
 A sales rep receives an RFQ for a dedicated lane and sees a recommended price range - backed by real-time fuel data, current driver availability, and the probability of detention at that shipper's dock - before they finish reading the email.
 The AI flags high-risk loads (tight FMCSA windows, HAZMAT compliance overhead, C-TPAT customs delays) and adjusts pricing accordingly.
-Humans still own the final decision, but they're making it with perfect information, not guesswork.
+Humans still own the final decision, but they're making it with the full cost picture in front of them, not guesswork.
 Expedited freight that historically ate margins?
 The system now prices it to cover actual driver premium and empty-mile cost.

 A Systems-Level Fix